rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-3-1-en.md

     </section>
     <section id="s1-1-3">
       <h4>Colour vision testing</h4>
-      <p>We test colour vison using the standardized Ishihara pseudo-isochromatic plates.
+      <p>We test colour vision using the standardized Ishihara pseudo-isochromatic plates.
 To pass, you must correctly identify at least 17 of 21&nbsp;patterns.</p>
       <p>If required, further evaluation will be conducted using the Farnsworth D-15&nbsp;test.
 If you pass, you meet the minimum colour vision standard.</p>
     </section>
     <section id="s1-1-4">